AxisCommunications/axis-aws-kinesis-vsp/README.md

 #### Build Locally

-With this option the image **need to be rebuild** to include the certificate.
+With this option the image **need to be rebuilt** to include the certificate.
 To use this option the following steps needs to be performed:

 1. Step back into the `x509-authentication` directory and build an image.